 Let’s work together to protect our environment!

-In the autumn term, the Green Team had a very busy term preparing for Road Safety Week.
+In the autumn term of 2019, the Green Team had a very busy term preparing for Road Safety Week.
 This week entailed workshops and activities for all the classes to remind them of the dangers on the roads around them and how to stay safe when walking, cycling or scooting around Hackney.
 The Green Team made a dark box which represented the dark streets during winter.
 They created small people who were wearing different colours, some dark and some bright.
 They used this to teach classes about the importance of dressing bright in order to be seen in the winter months.
 They then organised a whole school ‘Be Bright, Stay in Sight’ day where children thought about the colours they should be wearing in order to be seen and be safe.
 They gave our bright clothing prizes to the children who dressed in the most creative way!

 The green team also organised a Biker’s Breakfast, which was a get together for those children who cycle or scoot to school.
 We had children from reception up to year 6 attending and it was a great opportunity for cyclists to discuss how their transport choices help the environment and ways to get more children cycling and scooting to school.